userfrosting/UserFrosting/CONTRIBUTING.md

 ### Releases

 After every release, the `master` branch (and possibly `develop`, for minor/major releases) should immediately be version-bumped.
 That way, new changes can be accumulated until the next release.

+#### Version bump
+Basic rule: A commit to the `master` branch = version bump.

+When a new version is created, the version number need to be changed in [app/define.php](https://github.com/userfrosting/UserFrosting/blob/master/app/defines.php#L6).
+The [Changelog](https://github.com/userfrosting/UserFrosting/blob/master/CHANGELOG.md) should also be updated and the associated [tag](https://github.com/userfrosting/UserFrosting/tags) should be created on Github.

 When a new version is created, the version number need to be changed in `app/define.php`. `CHANGELOG.md` should also be updated and the associated tag should be created on Github.